-Organoleptic evaluation of prepared cake was done by 10panelists from students and staff members in Food Technology Dept., Fac. of Agric., Kafrelsheikh Univ. using ten point hedonic-scale ratings for color, taste, aroma, texture, and overall acceptability according to the procedure described by Watts et al. (1989).
+Organoleptic evaluation of prepared cake was done by 10panelists from students and staff members in Food Technology Dept., Fac. of Agric., Kafrelsheikh Univ. using ten point hedonic-scale ratings for color, taste, aroma, texture, and overall acceptability according to the procedure described by Watts et al., (1989).

-7. Statistical Analysis:
+9. Statistical Analysis:

-The regression analysis was employed in this experimental work to examine and assess the effect of drying air temperatures on the drying behavior of CP.
+The simple exponential equation was used to describe the moisture ratios of citrus peels.
 The quality data of CP were analyzed by an analysis of variance (p<0.05) and the means separated by Duncan's multiple range tests (Duncan, 1995).